 You are about to train a model using Re:infer.
 You are integral to this training, as the knowledge and experience that you impart to the model during this process will empower it to provide you with highly accurate, real-time insights on your data, on a large scale.

 The training process creates a set of labels that are applied to individual communications, known as 'verbatims', within your dataset.
-These verbatims can be a variety of unstructured data sources, such as emails, chats, customer feedback surveys, etc.
+These verbatims can be a variety of unstructured data sources, such as emails, chats, customer feedback surveys, etc., whilst the labels are used to capture the content of the communications.

 Collectively, all of the labels applied to a single dataset are known as a 'taxonomy'.
 When complete, this should capture all of the concepts and intents that are relevant to the specific objective you want to achieve.